- Why did USDA conduct the FoodAPS survey?

 FoodAPS-1 has created a baseline against which the dynamics of the retail food sector can be measured.

-The survey contractor is also conducting a systematic study of the lessons learned from the contractor’s perspective.
-Both reports will contribute to ERS’s institutional knowledge and will be highly useful in preparations for FoodAPS-2 and in monitoring survey operations and progress when the survey is in the field.
+The survey contractor conducted a systematic study of the lessons learned from the contractor’s perspective.
+This report, along with evaluation studies by an independent contractor, have contributed to ERS’s institutional knowledge and will be highly useful in designing FoodAPS-2 and in monitoring survey operations and progress when the survey is in the field.

 Scheduling and budget issues are more tractable than issues of data quality.
 FoodAPS-2 will address the following data quality challenges: